 Each child would have a turn holding the bag that the bread would go into, while the other child added ingredients.
 Once finished, we put it into the toaster oven and then, into our tummies!

 Many preschoolers are able to use numbers arbitrarily; pretending to count, or mixing up numbers and letters.

 From about the age of four, preschoolers will begin to show one to one correspondence, or the ability to count objects correctly, as well as recognize most numbers 0-9 and sometimes recreate numerals when given an example.

 As with many preschool skills, it is important for young students to be given many different opportunities for to see, touch and use numbers throughout the day.
 Including numbers in thematic play is one way that they can begin to recognize numbers.

 For this activity, your little one participated in a sorting/numeral recognition activity that tied in with our snow owl theme.
 Using manipulatives and pictures of owl nests(with numbers printed on them), your little one practiced sorting and matching groups of snow owls with their corresponding numeral.

 This month, we are learning all about arctic animals.
-These include the penguin, the polar bear, the snow owl, and the moose!

 Using wooden play dough hammers, we practiced freeing our arctic friends from large chunks of ice.